“We want our marketing program to be client focused.”

-At Jaffe, this is one of our top requests from the in-house legal marketers we advise.
+At Jaffe, this is one of the top requests from the in-house legal marketers we advise.
 It is the right strategy to have, but it can be a challenging one to execute.
-That is because too often, client-focused marketing strategies are developed based on assumptions made by those serving the clients, rather than information directly from the clients themselves.
+That is because, too often, client-focused marketing strategies are based on assumptions made by those serving the clients, rather than information directly from the clients themselves.

 So how do you get the perspective of the client?
 You talk to them.

-- Client Acquisition and Growth – All law firms tout the experience of their lawyers.
-Often, what separates one attorney from another is their approach to client service.
-Gaining feedback on client satisfaction and opportunities to improve client service are critical to retention and growth.
+- Client Acquisition and Growth: Feedback about client satisfaction and opportunities to improve client service is critical to retention and growth.

-- Relationship Marketing – How much marketing outreach is too much?
+- Email and Social Media Marketing: How much email outreach is too much?
 Are your social media posts going unnoticed, and if so, why?
-Asking your clients about the channels they use and their behaviors on those channels can help you adjust your relationship marketing efforts, including email marketing and social media.
+Asking your clients about these channels can help you adjust your efforts.

 How Can Jaffe Help Your Law Firm with Client Interviews?

-Jaffe has helped scores of law firms gain greater insights into their marketing and business development strategies by assisting with all aspects of the client interview process.
-Our business development and marketing strategists can manage the entire interview process, from devising questionnaires to going out and speaking with clients to developing reports with clearly executable action items.
-For law firms that would prefer to conduct the interview process themselves, Jaffe can consult on drafting interview questions, assist with project management or provide analysis of client responses.
+Jaffe helps law firms gain greater insights into their marketing and business development strategies by assisting with all aspects of client interviews.
+Our business development and marketing strategists can manage the entire process, from devising questionnaires to going out and speaking with clients to developing reports with clearly executable action items.
+For law firms that prefer to conduct the interview process themselves, Jaffe can consult about drafting interview questions, assist with project management or provide analysis of client responses.
 Our goal is to procure the most-relevant information from your clients to inform your firm’s future success.